AdamKMcCoy/-PWA-Budget-Tracker/pwa/Budget-Tracker-PWA/README.md

 ## Description
 An application that allows users to add expenses and deposits to their budget with or without a connection.
 If the user enters transactions offline, the changes will be reflected when they're brought back online.
 ## Summary
-This application will allow users to create new transactions whether it's a deposit or withdraw, with or without internet connection.
+This application will allow users to create new transactions whether it's a deposit or withdraw.
 ## Technologies Used
 - express
 - morgan